 Of limping winter treads.”

-April cannot put on a dress, and winter does not limp and it does not have heel on which a month can walk.
-Shakespeare personifies month of April and winter season by giving them two distinct human qualities.
+There are two personification examples here.
+April cannot put on a dress, and winter does not limp and it does not have a heel on which a month can walk.
+Shakespeare personifies the month of April and the winter season by giving them two distinct human qualities.

 “Loveliest of trees, the cherry now